Emanuel Reynoso cleared to play as Minnesota United's training heats up

-Minnesota United star midfielder Emanuel Reynoso has been cleared by MLS and the club to participate fully in preseason training and games, coach Adrian Heath said.
+Minnesota United star midfielder Emanuel Reynoso has been cleared by MLS and his club to participate fully in preseason training and games, coach Adrian Heath said.

 Reynoso and Argentinian teammate Franco Fragapane were due to arrive in Minnesota on Tuesday and undergo medical examinations before joining in workouts as soon as Wednesday afternoon.